lane711/sonicjs/README.md

 ## Overview

-### SonicJs is a 100% javascript based, REST API driven CMS/Framework built on the following tech stack:
+### SonicJs is a 100% javascript based, GraphQL API driven CMS/Framework built on the following tech stack:

 - NodeJs
 - Express